EMS Industry Documents - Service level agreements, factory audit templates, supplier checklists, term sheets ...

 By Venture Outsource Staff

-As a result of working with numerous OEM firms over the years we have also interacted with a variety of EMS providers and have come to realize some truths and trends about EMS industry-specific marketing and sales functions and the professionals with these roles and responsibilities.
+As a result of working with numerous OEM firms over the years we have also interacted with a massive variety of EMS providers and have come to realize some truths and trends about EMS industry-specific marketing and sales functions and the professionals with these roles and responsibilities.

 An underlying issue with EMS sales effort is outreach.
 Getting ‘new’ customers.
 Part of the problem we see with ineffective EMS outreach aimed at identifying and winning ‘new’ OEM business is poor EMS sales and business development efforts.
 To a reasonable degree, we believe this is due to EMS marketing and sales people are not properly measured by the right metrics.
 EMS sales accountability and new business acquisition expectations are set too low.